 Schedule your appointment at the vet.
 We recommend Spay Now in Laurel as they are local, reasonably priced, manage a trap bank to borrow your traps from and will provide overnight recovery space for your cats upon request if you drop them off Mon-Wed.
 If you use a different clinic services provided should be: spay/neuter, rabies and distemper vaccinations, ear-tipping (removal of tip of left ear to mark it as sterilized), pain medication and FIV/FELV testing.
 Deworming, flea treatment, and ear cleaning are also provided by many TNR clinics.

-If you plan to trap in the evening, prepare a warm and predator free place to keep the cats overnight.
+If you plan to trap in the evening, prepare a warm and predator-free place to keep the cats overnight.
 We recommend covering the floor of your holding space with puppy pads for easy cleanup.
 If you do not use Spay Now for overnight recovery, this place will also double as your recovery spot.
 Females should be given 3-5 days minimum for recovery before returning and releasing.
 Males can be returned and released next day.

 When you pick up your traps you'll also need old newspapers and canned tuna or really yummy canned food (fresh chicken and sardines can be helpful too).
 24 hours before trapping, withhold food.
 Water should still be provided.
 Be sure the neighbors are withholding food at this time as well.
 Line the traps with newspaper, bait them, and set the traps out about 1 hour before normal feeding time.
 Monitor traps through duration of trapping and fully cover traps once a cat has been trapped.
 Place cats someplace climate controlled and safe until their trip to the vet.

-When you drop the cats off at the vet for surgery ensure that you have provided the vet with a contact number they can reach you at incase they will need to ask questions.
-They may find a cat that is pregnant, already spayed/neutered, FIV/FeLV positive or such and need to get to a hold of you.
+When you drop the cats off at the vet for surgery ensure that you have provided the vet with a contact number they can reach you at in case they need to ask questions.
+They may find a cat that is pregnant, already spayed/neutered, FIV or FeLV positive or such and need to get to a hold of you.
 If you pick them up same day as the surgery you will need to provide overnight recovery space to your cats in a climate controlled environment.
 They need 24 hours to work the anesthesia out of their system.
 The cats should remain covered in their traps during this time.
 They should also be provided food and water during recovery.
 If the vet found that any of the females were lactating, those cats should be released immediately and not held overnight.
 They may have kittens hiding somewhere waiting for mom to come back.
 If you have decided to return the cats to their original location for release, make sure you do so at the same exact place they trap was set.
 Try to point the door of the trap towards a safe, quiet area to direct the cat to run off that way, and not straight towards the buildings or roads.
 Keep the feeding schedule they are used to, though they may not come back for a few days but they will soon return.

 For the cats that are in dangerous situations, and can not be returned, then relocating them to a safe area, such as a barn, farm or another colony is required for their safety.